Hi, I'm Erica and I created Trip Scholars

 Trip Scholars is unique in that it is focused on your time before travel.
 I want to help you turn your one week vacation or your weekend getaway into many months of inspired discovery!
 We will help you find the best books, movies, activities, classes and more– all related to your trip.
 We also dig deep into why we travel and how it can be transformational.

 I apply my wide range of teaching and coaching experiences with my love of travel to help you make the most of your time before departure.

 I have had the privilege of teaching adults, teens, and kids of all ages.
 I have served as Director of Hawai’i Montessori Schools, and as a founder of The Family Learning Program, an alternative learning community.

-I am a Certified Travel Education Coach and have spent many years as a creative problem solving coach.
+I am a Certified Travel Education Coach, Certified Independent Travel Advisor, and have spent many years as a creative problem solving coach.
 I have also served as a volunteer naturalist, political activist, and on behalf of children and families.